ZHOUHao-cmd/ZHOUHao/README.md

 # ZHOUHao
-Hi,im a cat.From Shenyang University of Aeronautics and Astronautics
+Hi,im a master.From Shenyang University of Aeronautics and Astronautics